forcepusher/com.bananaparty.arch/README.md

 # com.bananaparty.arch

 Unity package.
 Tiny and robust replacement for Singletons, DI Containers, and EventBus.
-This package is essentially about using ScriptableObject as a runtime reference container.
+This package uses ScriptableObjects as runtime reference holders to manage object references.
 Embraces Unity's architecture instead of replacing it.
 Fighting the engine always backfires.

+### Installation:
 Make sure you have standalone [Git](https://git-scm.com/downloads) installed first.
 Reboot after installation.
 In Unity, open "Window" -> "Package Manager".
 Click the "+" sign on top left corner -> "Add package from git URL..."